 Named after the local Merseyside village of Sefton, and first run way back in 1865, the race quickly became one of the most targeted and popular contests of the autumn months, remaining part of the British fixture list until 1965.
 The fortunes of the event had been steadily diminishing for some time prior to that though, and when the contest was scrapped ahead of the 1966 season, it appeared it may be gone for good.

 Fast forward to 2003 and the decision was made to revive the race as part of Aintree’s Becher Meeting in December, with one key change.
 The 2m5f trip remained the same, but rather than being run over standard National Hunt fences, the race would now be contested over 18 of the world famous Grand National obstacles.
-A Grade 3 handicap affair open to runners aged six and older, the contest has only gone from strength to strength since making its comeback.
+A Class 2 handicap affair open to runners aged six and older, the contest has only gone from strength to strength since making its comeback.
 Such is the Grand Sefton’s popularity, it was moved to the Autumn Raceday in November from 2021.

 Eight And Nine Year Olds Out In Front

 We don’t have an overwhelming trend in evidence here when looking at the ages of the winner since the reintroduction of the race in 2003.
 It does however seem that some experience – but not too much – is beneficial, with the eight and nine year old contenders winning 70% of the editions to have been run to date between them.
 Any conclusions can only really be tentative though, at what is still a relatively early stage in the race’s second life.

 There are of course exceptions to the above trend, with Dark Room (2003) and As De Mee (2016) belying their inexperience to score at six years of age; and Hakim (2005) and Gas Line Boy (2011) landing blows for the elder statesmen, when coming home in front after their 11th birthdays.